 Understanding how your business operates and moves data is the key to significantly limiting downtime.
 System downtime can interrupt your entire business operations, from employees being unable to perform tasks to important equipment not working.

 You need to identify your critical processes, together with your Disaster Recovery Strategy, including the resources needed to maintain them.
 Once you identify the critical processes and resources, then the financial impact should be calculated.
 Here are a few of the possible things that are impacted during downtime:

 - Employees being able to work and complete their normal activities

 - Moving a product or shipping items out

 - This could also affect relationships with both supply sources and customers

 - The ability to communicate with customers

 - The ability to communicate internally or with other locations

 - Meeting payroll or other critical payables

-Losing your IT network is certainly time consuming and very expensive.
-At CIS, we understand this.
-We also know constant challenges businesses have from the tasks of managing the demands of business growth while coping with continuous technology challenges.
+Losing your IT network is certainly time-consuming and very expensive.
+However, at CIS, we understand this.
+We also know the constant challenges businesses have from the tasks of managing the demands of business growth while coping with continuous technology challenges.